Jubatian/rrpge-spec/specs/bin_rpa.rst

 ------------------------------------------------------------------------------

-There are two version informations at 0x002A and 0x0034, one specifying the application version, the other the specification's version the application conforms to.
+There are two version information at 0x002A and 0x0034, one specifying the application version, the other the specification's version the application conforms to.
 The specification's version suggests the host whether it may or may not load and run the application.